szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

     logger.debug(f"Context = {context}")
 ```

 It's obvious, this controller does not have one responsibility, this is typical DI abuse.
 The above controller needs to be aware of many dependencies and has to handle many aspects of the business logic.
 Such examples should be considered as a bad design and DI misuse.

 As it is with everything in life if you will misuse the DI you can get your project in trouble.
-So in the final, you will end up with less readable code, it will be more difficult to manage and you will lose all of the benefits which I mentioned above.
+So in the final, you will end up with less readable code,
+it will be more difficult to manage and you will lose all of the benefits which I mentioned above.
 The final result will be counterproductive.

-I would like to mention Uncle Bob's tweet, pretty old but I think it explains it better than everything that I can bring you to the table.
+I would like to mention Uncle Bob's tweet,
+pretty old but I think it explains it better than everything that I can bring you to the table.

+{{< twitter_simple 308980513929035776 >}}

+Original link:
 [https://twitter.com/unclebobmartin/status/308980513929035776](https://twitter.com/unclebobmartin/status/308980513929035776)

-# Other libraries
+## Other libraries

 On the Python market, there are few other libraries for DI which look promising.

 - [https://github.com/alecthomas/injector](https://github.com/alecthomas/injector)
 - [https://github.com/ets-labs/python-dependency-injector](https://github.com/ets-labs/python-dependency-injector)

-# Links
+## Links

 - [https://github.com/kodemore/kink](https://github.com/kodemore/kink)
 - [https://en.wikipedia.org/wiki/Dependency_injection](https://en.wikipedia.org/wiki/Dependency_injection)
 - [https://martinfowler.com/articles/injection.html](https://martinfowler.com/articles/injection.html)

-# Summary
+## Summary

 I hope the main idea behind DI is more cleaner for you after this blog post.
 And I hope you see the added value of this.
-I encourage you to try with **kink** and with DI 😎  If you have any question/thoughts/comments please don't hesitate to ping me 😉
+I encourage you to try with **kink** and with DI 😎
+If you have any question/thoughts/comments please don't hesitate to ping me 😉

 Most of the code examples I took either from my personal or commercial projects.
-But if you would like to check the DI usage in a wider context, and within some real problem, then you can visit my project on GitHub [https://github.com/szymon6927/surebets-finder/tree/master](https://github.com/szymon6927/surebets-finder/tree/master) - I used DI with **kink** there.
+But if you would like to check the DI usage in a wider context, and within some real problem,
+then you can visit my project on GitHub
+[https://github.com/szymon6927/surebets-finder/tree/master](https://github.com/szymon6927/surebets-finder/tree/master) - I used DI with **kink** there.